Degui77/AutoSensor/README.md

 # AutoSensor
-Using DomoticZ, this is a link between a Raspberry and Arduino.
+Using DomoticZ, this project allows you to connect a Raspberry to one or more Arduinos.
+AutoSensor will make your life easy, as when you run the program, it will create for you the icons in DomoticZ for any sensor or actuator.